 Danny Glover is "Too old for this s**t."
 But that didn't stop them from making 3 sequels to this brilliant action comedy.
 That's right, I said brilliant.
 The final fight scene between Gary Busey and Mel Gibson is the greatest reminder that it's the holidays you will find.

-#69 on The Most Rewatchable Moviessee more on Lethal Weapon
+#14 on The Greatest Movies for Guyssee more on Lethal Weapon

 Robert Downey Jr is a conman who stumbles into being an actor who stumbles into being a private detective.
 If that sounds too confusing don't worry, this is actually one of the sharpest most well made movies of the last 10 years.
 Featuring excellent performances from Downey, Val Kilmer, and Michelle Monaghan, this neo-noir film set during the holidays will surprise you.